100 Sporting Events You Must See Live

 Robert Tuchman is a sports addict.
 He is the founder of TSE Sports & Entertainment, a sports marketing company.
 He’s had the opportunity to attend many of the events in person.

 Regarding live sporting events, Tuchman says, “For a brief moment in time, boundaries that separate members of society disappear.
 Cultural differences become meaningless.
 There are no differences in ethnicity, income level, or age.
 We are united in cheering, jeering, and just enjoying the sporting event.
 This is the greatest gift of sports, its ability to bring people together.”

-Consider this a bucket list for sporting events.
+We all have travel bucket lists, but consider the book a bucket list for sporting events.
 It’s a tough job to try to pick out the top 100 events in the world – what criteria do you use?
-Robert Tuchman tells us that he didn’t look at ticket sales, nor is the list partial to any team or region.
+Robert tells us that he didn’t look at ticket sales, nor is the list partial to any team or region.
 Objectivity was paramount in determining each selection.
 In the end it was about the energy of the event, not the number of people who attended it or the revenue it generated or the television ratings it drew.